pelson/pelson.github.io/content/conda_execute.md

 ## Reproducibility of scripts with ``conda-execute``

-There are a few really interesting usecases which I'm keen to explore with ``conda-execute``.
+There are a few really interesting use-cases which I'm keen to explore with ``conda-execute``.

 I'm already making use of ``conda-execute`` as a form of Makefile for this blog.
-My [make.py](https://github.com/pelson/pelson.github.io/blob/source/make.py) is simply a command line wrapper to the appropriate ``pelican`` subcommand:
+My [make.py](https://github.com/pelson/pelson.github.io/blob/source/make.py) is simply a command line wrapper to the appropriate ``pelican`` sub-command:

 ```
 $> ./make.py --help